Corruption in Equatorial Guinea: Teodorin Obiang

-Activities in U.S.
+Activities in the U.S.

 In 1991, Teodorin, then 22, enrolled in an English language course at Pepperdine University in Malibu.
 Walter International, a U.S. energy firm with a stake in Equatorial Guinea's offshore fields, agreed to pay his $3400 tuition and his living expenses.
 Teodorin rejected the dormitory and instead "shuttled between two off-campus residences: a rental home in Malibu and a suite at the Beverly Wilshire hotel.
 He rarely attended class, instead spending much of his time shopping in Beverly Hills.
 Teodorin dropped out of the program after five months; Walter International's tab came to about $50,000."

 From 2004 to 2008, U.S. lawyers, bankers, and real estate and escrow agents helped Teodorin move over $110 million through U.S. bank accounts.

 From 1998 to 2006, he owned a mansion on a 16-acre estate at 3620 Sweetwater Mesa Road, in the private gated community of Serra Retreat in Malibu.
-He owned the house through his company Sweetwater Mesa LLC, which in April 2006 sold this property to another of his shell firms, Sweetwater Malibu LLC.
+He owned the house through his company, Sweetwater Mesa LLC, which in April 2006 sold this property to another of his shell firms, Sweetwater Malibu LLC.
 (He also owns a firm called Sweetwater Management Inc.) The $35 million purchase price made it the sixth costliest home purchase in the U.S. in 2006.
 It was also the most expensive home purchase in California in 2006.
-The estate includes two guard houses.
+The estate includes two guardhouses.
 "A long, tree-lined driveway runs from the estate's main gate past a motor court with fountains and down to a 15,000-square-foot mansion with eight bathrooms and an equal number of fireplaces", reported Foreign Policy in 2011.
 "The grounds overlook the Pacific Ocean, complete with swimming pool, tennis court, four-hole golf course, and Hollywood stars Mel Gibson, Britney Spears, and Kelsey Grammer for neighbors."
-Over the years a dozen former employees at his Malibu estate sued him for unpaid salaries, overtime, and expenses.
+Over the years, a dozen former employees at his Malibu estate sued him for unpaid salaries, overtime, and expenses.
 They described a lifestyle consisting of "drug 'binges' ... escort service girls, Playboy bunnies, and even a tiger."
 One ex-employee said, "I never witnessed him perform anything that looked like work. ...
 His days consisted entirely of sleeping, shopping and partying."